Chemicals in Food

 Some pesticides and herbicides used on the food we eat have been labeled as human or animal carcinogens and many are also found in water supplies and indoor air and dust.
 Pesticide exposure is of particular concern for agricultural workers.
 Studies have shown that some herbicides and pesticides stimulate growth of breast cancer cells or cause mammary cancer in rats.

+The U.S. and Canadian beef, veal and lamb industries have used synthetic growth hormones since the 1950s to hasten the fattening of animals.
 Zeranol is one of the most widely used chemicals in the U.S. beef industry.
 It is of special concern since it mimics the hormone estradiol.
 Scientists recently exposed cancer cells to zeranol-treated beef and the results showed significant increases in cancer growth.
+Economic and health concerns have led the European Union to ban use of these hormones in their own meat-production systems and to ban imports of hormone-treated beef, including meat from the United States, since 1989 (Hanrahan, 2000).

 Since its introduction in 1993, bovine growth hormone (rBGH/rBST) has proven controversial because of its potential carcinogenic effects.
 Several studies have shown an association between dairy consumption and breast cancer in pre-menopausal women. rBGH has also been shown to raise insulin-like growth factor levels in the body, associated with an increased risk of breast cancer.